Sausage and Tortelloni Soup

-Alternatives to Tortelloni
+Alternatives to Tortellini

-Make it Vegetarian:
+Make it Vegetarian

-If you want to skip the sausage and make this soup vegetarian, I’d suggest grabbing some Italian seasoning blend and adding a healthy does of that to make up for the herbs and spices that are in the sausage, which go a long way toward flavoring the entire pot.
+If you want to skip the sausage and make this soup vegetarian, I’d suggest grabbing some Italian seasoning blend and adding a healthy dose of that to make up for the herbs and spices that are in the sausage, which go a long way toward flavoring the entire pot.
 You may also want to add an extra tablespoon or so of olive oil for richness.

-Sausage and Tortelloni Soup
+Sausage and Tortellini Soup

 Ingredients